-Although there is no Appointments Committee as stated in V.4.2., in Corticeira Amorim there is a set of internally established procedures that advocate and enable:
+Although there is no Appointments Committee as stated in V.4.2., in Corticeira Amorim the Human Resources Departments act in accordance to a set of internally established procedures that advocate and enable:

-- The timely and adequate identification of the profiles required/ compatible with a given management role; - The conduct of the selection processes is based on the adequacy of the profile with a view to the function to be performed and criteria of professional merit; - The appointment of senior management abides by the diversity policy of Corticeira Amorim (Introduction to Section B. Part I of this report).
+- the timely and adequate identification of the profiles required/compatible with a given management role; - the conduct of the selection processes is based on the adequacy of the profile with a view to the function to be performed and criteria of professional merit; - the appointment of senior management abides by the diversity policy of Corticeira Amorim (Introduction to Section B. Part I of this report).